Finding a Workout That Fits Real Life

 There’s something that shifts when I pick up those weights.
 I’m not just going through motions—I’m showing up, pushing, proving to myself that I can do hard things.
 And when I finish?

 I feel fully alive.
+On all levels.

 The trainers are helpful, giving me encouragement, but they also push me.

-Each day I have two new workouts I can choose from, depending on if I am doing the average workout or an advanced one.
+Again, each day I have two new workouts I can choose from, depending on if I am doing the average workout or an advanced one.

 Which means I don’t have to think about it.
 I don’t have to piece things together.
 I can just show up and push play—and that alone removes a huge barrier.